Neural network method to search for long transient gravitational waves: Signal model

-where $I_1$ and $I_2$ are the moments of inertia around the other two principal axes.\\ Magnetars are a particular class of NSs, characterized by a strong external magnetic field, $10^{14}-10^{15}$ G, and an even stronger interior component\cite{Dall_Osso_2021}.
+Magnetars are a particular class of NSs, characterized by a strong external magnetic field, $10^{14}-10^{15}$ G, and an even stronger interior component\cite{Dall_Osso_2021}.
 They originate from a (significant) fraction, at least $\sim 10$\% \cite{mag_population} of stellar collapses, and are also expected to be formed as remnants in (a minority of) binary NS mergers, depending on details of the equation of state (EoS) of NS matter \cite{mag_from_ns,mag_from_ns2, mag_formation,Lasky_2019_nag_from_ns}.
-Their ellipticity, at formation, is expected to be $\sim 10^{-4}-10^{-3}$, the order of the magnetic-to-binding energy ratio (e.g. \cite{braking_indexMagnetars}), when the super-strong magnetic field is the main source of anisotropic stresses \footnote{Hydrodynamical instabilities like, e.g., the secular bar-mode instability may lead to an even larger degree of asymmetry, although shorter-lived (\cite{CorsiMezaros2009} and references therein)}.\\ The solution of Eq. (\ref{eq:spindown}) is
+Their ellipticity, at formation, is expected to be $\sim 10^{-4}-10^{-3}$, the order of the magnetic-to-binding energy ratio (e.g. \cite{braking_indexMagnetars}), when the super-strong magnetic field is the main source of anisotropic stresses \footnote{Hydrodynamical instabilities like, e.g., the secular bar-mode instability may lead to an even larger degree of asymmetry, although shorter-lived (\cite{CorsiMezaros2009} and references therein)}.
+The solution of Eq. (\ref{eq:spindown}) is

-where $f_{0, {\rm rot}}$ is the initial frequency and $\tau = f_{0, {\rm rot}}/4\dot{f}_{0, {\rm rot}}$ the characteristic spin-down time.\\ We trained our model assuming $n=5$, that is, without taking into account the electromagnetic contribution to the spin-down (which is described, for instance, in \cite{Dall_Osso_braking_index}).
-To assess the robustness of the model, we tested its performance by injecting signals with different braking indexes between 3.5 and 5, as discussed in Sec. (\ref{sec:results}).
-Our goal in the future is to generalize our model by combining electromagnetic and gravitational torques.\\ The source was modelled as an ellipsoid that rotates along one of its principal axes for which the GW frequency $f(t)$ is linked to $f(t)_{\rm rot}$ by \cite{Maggiore}